Pramod0605/ai-document-presentation-v2/replit.md

 ## Project Overview

-A production-grade AI pipeline that converts PDF chapters into topic-wise explanation videos with synchronized narration.
+A production-grade AI pipeline that converts PDF chapters into pedagogically structured explanation videos with synchronized narration.
 The system uses LLM as the "Director" to make all creative decisions about content presentation.

 ## Architecture